 The United States has long had a complicated relationship with gambling - particularly with regard to sports betting.
-On one hand, the overwhelming majority of states have stringent restrictions or prohibitions on gambling - often in their state constitutions.35 On the other hand, gambling has been increasing in popularity in recent years, with many states embracing it as a way to collect substantial tax revenue while providing entertainment opportunities to their citizens.36
+On one hand, the overwhelming majority of states have stringent restrictions or prohibitions on gambling - often in their state

 Against this backdrop, PASPA had long been an outlier.
 PASPA was enacted to "stop the spread" of sports gambling based upon fears that it could "change the nature of sporting events from wholesome entertainment...to devices for gambling," undermine confidence in sports, and promote underage gambling.37 But whereas other federal gambling laws only covered gambling already illegal under state law,38 PASPA prohibited states from "sponsor[ing], operat[ing], advertis[ing], promot[ing], licens[ing], or authoriz[ing] by law or compact" any form of sports betting39 (except for existing sports betting, such as in Nevada, which was grandfathered in).40 PASPA also made it unlawful for any person to engage in the same conduct pursuant to state law.41